Making homemade almond milk is one of the easiest things you will probably ever make.

-So you want to make sure you are using truly raw, organic and unpasteurized (and sproutable) almonds to make the healthiest milk possible.
-I buy my almonds in bulk (5 lbs at a time) and soak and dehydrate them all at one time.
-Here is a product description from the brand I buy from:
+So you want to make sure you are using truly raw, organic and unpasteurized almonds to make the healthiest milk possible.
+I buy several bags at a time and soak and dehydrate them all at one time.

 Tip #2: Soaking your almonds (two options):

-- Individual Batch Soaking: (buy a couple of cups or (1) pound of almonds at a time) – you can use the overnight soaking method.
-Put (1) cup of almonds in a bowl of water, add enough distilled/purified water to cover them plus an additional 2 – 3 inches of water on top (they will absorb some water), add a generous pinch of pink himalayan salt and let them soak overnight.
-In the morning, rinse them off with distilled/purified water, add them to your Vitamix with 4 cups of distilled/purified water and process.
+- Individual Batch Soaking: (buy a couple of cups or (1) pound of almonds at a time) - you can use the overnight soaking method.
+Put (1) cup of almonds in a bowl of water, add enough purified/filtered water to cover them plus an additional 2 - 3 inches of water on top (they will absorb some water), add a generous pinch of Himalayan pink salt and let them soak overnight.
+In the morning, rinse them off with purified/filtered water, add them to your Vitamix with 4 cups of purified/filtered water and process.
 You will have (4) cups of homemade almond milk.

-- Bulk Batch Soaking: (buy (5) pounds of almonds at a time or in bulk) – to save time, I soak the entire (5) pounds of almonds overnight all at one time in a super large stainless steel bowl and several generous pinches of pink himalayan salt.
-In the morning, after rinsing them off, I spread them out on my dehydrator tray and dehydrate them for 12 – 16 hours or until they are dried.
-Then I store them in a BPA-free air-tight container and they are ready to use when ever I need them (for almond milk, almond butter, other raw recipes or just to snack on) and saves me the time of having to soak a batch of almonds every night.
-When I do this, I put (1) cup of dry (previously soaked) almonds in the Vitamix, add (4) cups of distilled/purified water and process.
+- Bulk Batch Soaking: (buy several bags of almonds at a time or in bulk) - to save time, I soak the up to (5) pounds of almonds overnight all at one time in a super large stainless steel bowl and several generous pinches of Himalayan pink salt.
+In the morning, after rinsing them off, I spread them out on my dehydrator tray and dehydrate them for 12-16 hours or until they are dried.
+Then I store them in a BPA-free air-tight container and they are ready to use whenever I need them (for almond milk, almond butter, other raw recipes or just to snack on) and saves me the time of having to soak a batch of almonds every night.
+When I do this, I put (1) cup of dry (previously soaked) almonds in the Vitamix, add (4) cups of purified/filtered water and process.
 You will have (4) cups of homemade almond milk.

 If you don't have a dehydrator, just spread them out on a baking sheet and set your oven on the lowest temperature possible and take them out after they are completely dry (keep in mind they will no longer be considered "raw" using this method).